fgreco55/WebService2/README.txt

 from Strings so we can use Java methods to inspect it.
 I made the methods static so you don't have to create any object instance to use them.
 If you look at RetrieverApp, you'll see one of the Utility methods in action.

+You may have to add a line to build.gradle to retrieve the JSON.org package.

 Frank